tatdz/creditcupid/README.md

   - **Dating Flow:** Find life partners filtered by verified credit score, age, and gender—pseudonymous and privacy-first.
   - **Finance Flow:** Discover trusted peers for undercollateralized peer-to-peer lending and borrowing opportunities.
 - 🔐 **Privacy-Preserving Verification:** Cryptographic proofs confirm creditworthiness without leaking sensitive data.
 Wallet addresses remain private by default, revealed only with consent.
-- 💰 **UnderCollateralized Lending:** Access loans at 60-80% LTV based on your credit profile, eliminating the need to over-collateralize.
+- 💰 **UnderCollateralized Lending:** Access loans starting at 85% collateral requirement based on your credit profile, eliminating the need to over-collateralize.

 ---

 ## 🎯 How It Works

 1. **Connect & Analyze:** Connect your wallet.
-CreditCupid scans your onchain DeFi history (Ethereum, Polygon, Arbitrum, Optimism, Base, Sepolia) plus off-chain bank verification with Plaid.
+Creditcupid scans your onchain DeFi history (Ethereum, Polygon, Arbitrum, Optimism, Base, Sepolia) using Blockscout's SDK & MCP plus off-chain bank verification with Plaid that confirms income, KYC, transaction history and bank account balance.
-2. **Get Score & Recommendations:** AI Agents analyze risks, explain your score, and guide you to build better credit and social appeal.
+2. **Get Score & Recommendations:** AI Agents analyze risks, explain your score and guide you to build better credit and social appeal.
 3. **Match & Borrow:** Use separate, intuitive flows to find romantic or finance partners based purely on verified, privacy-protected credit identities.
 4. **Stay Private & Secure:** Your financial details stay confidential.
 Wallets shown as pseudonyms with optional explorer links.